neo-project/docs/docs/en-us/develop/network/testnet.md

 All the block data of the test net are independent of the main net.
 If you want to develop some simple smart contracts or try to register assets, test net is sufficient.
 After the testing is complete, the development can be moved into the Neo mainnet.

-> [!Note]
->
-> Neo N3 clients can only connect to test net for the moment as the Neo N3 main net has not been launched yet.

 ## Test net features

 - Asset registration, asset distribution, contract execution, etc. (Does not consume real money)